eternagame/OpenKnotScoreMATLAB/README.md

 ![anamfija_tower_eternaclassicscore_vs_cc.png](example/example_output/anamfija_tower_eternaclassicscore_vs_cc.png)

-The two metrics of struture agreement to SHAPE, correlation coeffiecient and ETerna Classic Score, are typically quite similar, but there turn out to be some edge cases where Eterna Classic Score does a more reasonable job at ranking the best structures, which is why we ended up using it as the major way to rank candidate structures for the Open Knot Score.
+The two metrics of structure agreement to SHAPE, correlation coeffiecient and Eterna Classic Score, are typically quite similar, but there turn out to be some edge cases where Eterna Classic Score does a more reasonable job at ranking the best structures, which is why we ended up using it as the major way to rank candidate structures for the Open Knot Score.

 Let's take a look at the subscores across all designs...
 ```